Maryam-Nasseri/AI-concepts/README.md

 **RAG or the retrieval augmented generation** method is another alternative to fine-tuning whereby the user provides the pre-trained model with additional information from external sources of data, e.g., a PDF file, spreadsheet data, a web link, or even a code repository.

-## Videos about AI Concepts and Terms:
+## Table of Content: Videos about AI Concepts and Terms:

 [Transformer Language Models Simplified in JUST 3 MINUTES!](#transformer-language-models-simplified-in-just-3-minutes!)